Like the title says, why do you play single player and not multiplayer?

 This post was updated on .

-Specially now with the (new) Faction v11.26c relased, man!, eveything seems to work perfect, and so deep it seems.
-Really looking forward in that one.
-Great work guys!
+Factions v11.26d released, man!, everything seems to work perfect, and so deep it seems.
+Really looking forward to that one.
+Great work!
+That one and Origins Lite SP 0.1 (without spawnBandits_initialize.sqf).

 |Free forum by Nabble||Edit this page|